apigee/openbank/src/devportal/README.md

 The all folder from default portal code now has to be replaced with the all folder from the openbank source code.
 Replace(Overwrite) /sites/all directory with git **/openbnk/src/developerportal/all** directory.

+**Note**: We further need to do few **manual configurations**.
+Access the developer portal website and **login** with admin credentials.

 **3.2.4 update the Open APIs**

 The **/devportal/all/modules/custom/openbank_swagger** directory contains the OPEN API json files for the Openbank APIs.

-In order to update the parameters such as host, client ID, client secret, execute the script.
+ - In order to update the parameters such as host, client ID, client secret, we need to execute the **/openbank/init_portal.js** script.
+ - Give the client Id and client secret of your apps either from APIGEE edge default aisp and pisp apps created, or the one created by yourself.
+ - One can create an app by logging in and  **{your_portal_site}/user/me/apps**.
+ - create the App, and provide its credentials.

+Enter the required parameters for updating the swagger files. eg: Client Id of the registered app, client secret of the registered app etc.
 **3.2.5 push the changes back to the portal git repository** **Note**: you will need to push the custom changes back to git, for In-Cloud instance only.

-We further need to do few **manual configurations**.
-Access the developer portal website and login with admin credentials.

 **4. Further Configurations**